vanzin/jEdit/README.SRC.txt

  For building the online help in PDF-format:

-  - Apache FOP 0.20.5.
-Get it from
-    <http://xmlgraphics.apache.org/fop/download.html> or from your package
-    manager.
-The newer releases will not work with our files.
+  - Apache FOP.
+Get it from <http://xmlgraphics.apache.org/fop/download.html> or from your package manager.
+The old 0.20.5 release will not work anymore with our files.
+0.93 or newer has to be used.

  For building the windows EXE launcher: